-Tua Tagovailoa to Bring over 400 Family Members to CFP Title Game vs. Clemson
+Tua Tagovailoa Denies Bringing 400 Family Members to CFP Title Game vs. Clemson

 "All I can say is I'm definitely reaping what I've been sowing since I was little," he said.

-Now many of the people who helped in that process will get a chance to see him attempt to lead the Tide to their sixth national title since 2009.
+Many of the people who helped in that process will likely watch him attempt to lead the Tide to their sixth national title since 2009, but initial reports of the numbers attending the game in person appear to have been wide of the mark.